writechoiceorg/rocketlawyer/pages/customizing-embedded-ux-styles.md

 Customize the appearance of banners by adjusting the following CSS variables:

-- `--rl-banner-margin`: Defines the margin around the banner.
+- `--rl-banner-margin`: Defines the margin values for the error banner.
-- `--rl-banner-font-size`: Sets the font size for banner text.
+- `--rl-banner-font-size`: Defines the font size for the text in the error banner.
-- `--rl-banner-error-background-color`: Sets the background color for error banners.
+- `--rl-banner-error-background-color`: Defines the background color for the error banner.
-- `--rl-banner-text-color`: Sets the text color in banners.
+- `--rl-banner-text-color`: Defines the font color for the text in the error banner.

 ### Body Text Styles

 Adjust the body text styles using the following CSS variables:

-- `--rl-body-default-font-size`: Sets the font size for default body text.
+- `--rl-body-default-font-size`: Defines the font size for the text that shows up below the interview question.
-- `--rl-body-default-font-weight`: Defines the font weight for default body text.
+- `--rl-body-default-font-weight`: Defines the font weight for the text that shows up below the interview question.
-- `--rl-body-default-line-height`: Specifies the line height for default body text.
+- `--rl-body-default-line-height`: Defines the line height used for the text that shows up below the interview question (usually defined as the question hint).
-- `--rl-body-medium-font-size`: Sets the font size for medium body text.
+- `--rl-body-medium-font-size`: Defines the font size of the document title present above the progress bar.
-- `--rl-body-medium-line-height`: Specifies the line height for medium body text.
+- `--rl-body-medium-line-height`: Defines the line height of the text above the progress bar, including the document title and the `Saved` text that appears at some point.

 ### Button Styles

 The appearance of buttons can be customized using the following CSS variables:

-- `--rl-button-font-family`: Sets the font family for buttons.
+- `--rl-button-font-family`: Defines the font family for all the buttons present in the interview.
+For example, `Continue`, `Back`, `Preview document`, etc.
-- `--rl-button-border-radius`: Defines the border radius for buttons.
+- `--rl-button-border-radius`: Defines the border radius for all the buttons present in the interview.
-- `--rl-button-border-secondary`: Sets the border color for secondary buttons.
+- `--rl-button-border-secondary`: Defines the border color for all the secondary buttons like the `Back` and `Continue answering` buttons.

 ### Font and Label Styles

 To customize fonts and labels, use the following CSS variables:

-- `--rl-font-family`: Sets the default font family for the entire page.
+- `--rl-font-family`: Defines the font family used as the default one for the whole page unless a different one is defined on some specific sections.
-- `--rl-heading-tertiary-font-size`: Specifies the font size for tertiary headings.
+- `--rl-heading-tertiary-font-size`: Defines the font size for the text of each question.
-- `--rl-heading-tertiary-font-weight`: Defines the font weight for tertiary headings.
+- `--rl-heading-tertiary-font-weight`: Defines the font weight for the text of each question.
-- `--rl-heading-tertiary-line-height`: Sets the line height for tertiary headings.
+- `--rl-heading-tertiary-line-height`: Defines the line height for the text of each question.
-- `--rl-label-font-size`: Defines the font size for labels next to input fields.
+- `--rl-label-font-size`: Defines the font size for all the input fields like `dropdowns`, `textarea`, and `number` fields.
-- `--rl-label-font-weight`: Specifies the font weight for labels next to input fields.
+- `--rl-label-font-weight`: Defines the font weight for all the input fields like `dropdowns`, `textarea`, and `number` fields.
-- `--rl-label-letter-spacing`: Sets the letter spacing for labels next to input fields.
+- `--rl-label-letter-spacing`: Defines the letter spacing for all the labels next to the input fields, and also it applies to the checkboxes and radio buttons texts.
-- `--rl-label-line-height`: Defines the line height for labels next to input fields.
+- `--rl-label-line-height`: Defines the line height for all the labels next to the input fields.

 ### Input Field Styles

 Customize input fields by modifying the following CSS variables:

-- `--rl-input-font-size`: Sets the font size for input fields.
+- `--rl-input-font-size`: Defines the font size for all the input fields like `dropdowns`, `textarea`, and `number` fields.
-- `--rl-input-font-weight`: Defines the font weight for input fields.
+- `--rl-input-font-weight`: Defines the font weight for all the input fields like `number`, `textarea` and `date` fields.
-- `--rl-input-padding`: Specifies the padding for input fields.
+- `--rl-input-padding`: Defines the padding for all the input fields like `number`, `textarea` and `date` fields.
-- `--rl-input-text`: Sets the text color for input fields.
+- `--rl-input-text`: defines the font color for all the input fields like `dropdowns`, `textarea` and `date` fields.

 ### Progress Bar Styles

 Adjust the appearance of the progress bar using the following CSS variables:

-- `--rl-progress-bar-fill-color`: Sets the background color for the progress bar.
+- `--rl-progress-bar-fill-color`: Defines the background color for the progress bar.
-- `--rl-progress-bar-font-size`: Defines the font size for text inside the progress bar.
+- `--rl-progress-bar-font-size`: Defines the font size of the text inside the progress bar.
-- `--rl-progress-bar-letter-spacing`: Specifies the letter spacing for text inside the progress bar.
+- `--rl-progress-bar-letter-spacing`: Defines the letter spacing of the text inside the progress bar.
-- `--rl-progress-bar-line-height`: Sets the line height for text inside the progress bar.
+- `--rl-progress-bar-line-height`: Defines the line height of the text inside the progress bar.
-- `--rl-progress-bar-percentage-font-weight`: Defines the font weight for the percentage text inside the progress bar.
+- `--rl-progress-bar-percentage-font-weight`: Defines the font weight of the text that shows the overall percentage inside the progress bar; it does not include the text `PROGRESS`.

 ### Additional Styles

 Further customize the UI with these CSS variables:

-- `--rl-powered-by`: Sets the font color for the "Powered by" attribution.
+- `--rl-powered-by`: Defines the font color for the `Powered by` attribution at the end of the page.
-- `--rl-text-body-tertiary`: Sets the font color for tertiary body text.
+- `--rl-text-body-tertiary`: Defines the font color for the `Saved` text that shows up when the interview is saved.
-- `--rl-text-header`: Defines the font color for headers.
+- `--rl-text-header`: This defines the font color for the following elements:
+  - Question title: `What payment methods will be accepted?`
+  - Question description (hint): `If you'd like to add another form of payment, enter it in the space provided below`
+  - Label for all the fields: `Other Form of Payments`

 ## Implementing Custom Styles